noefp/easy_gdb/README.md

 ### Downloads

 You can use the `downloads` folder to place the files you want to provide for downloading.
 The content of that folder will be read and presented in the web site, replicating the folder, subfolder and file structure.
-It is recommended to compress the files before place them there for sharing.
+It is recommended to compress the files before placing them there for sharing.

 You will be able to see this section at `localhost:8000/easy_gdb/downloads.php` or following the link `downloads` in the toolbar.